csulbying/angular-book/ch01/ch01-getting-started.md

 # Chapter 1: Getting Started

 This book is an attempt to present the "official" Angular [Tour of Hereos Tutorial](https://angular.io/tutorial) in a step-by-step easy-to-understand way.
 It is mostly based on the [official Angular docmentation](https://angular.io/docs) and used the same MIT license.
 Most code are directly copied from the Angular documentation web site.
-During the development process, related Angular concepts are introduced.
+During the development process, relevant Angular concepts are introduced and explained.

 ## 1 Introduction